Hay fever; Nasal congestion - allergies

 - Current medications.

 The provider may examine the inside of the nose with an instrument called a speculum.
-This is a painless procedure that allows the doctor to check for redness and other signs of inflammation.
+This is a painless procedure that allows the doctor to check for signs of inflammation and swelling on the turbinates and other areas of the nasal cavity.
 The provider will also check the eyes, ears, and chest.

 Allergy Skin Prick Tests